chenjxJava/study/Experience/md/Git版本控制工具.md

 $ git status
 On branch master
 Your branch is up-to-date with 'origin/master'.
+// 本地master分支
+Changes to be committed:
+  (use "git reset HEAD <file>..." to unstage)

+        modified:   readme.txt
 // stage暂存区
 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)